3mdeb/openpower-coreboot-docs/devnotes/porting.md

 Utilities to sign the images for Secure and Trusted Boot.
 The utilities create a container with key hashes and wraps the payload (image) with it.
-The cotnainer must be created before ECC is applied.
+The container must be created before ECC is applied.
 HBB must contains such container for example.

 ## Flashing the firmware via BMC